jneless/emqx-docs/en_US/data-integration/tablestore.md

 ## Before You Start

-This section describes the preparations you need to complete before you start creating the Tablestore data integration, including creating a database instance and managing a time series table.
+This section describes the preparations you need to complete before you start creating the Tablestore data integration, including creating a database instance, creating and managing a time series table.

 ::: tip

-EMQX integrates with Tablestore using the TimeSeries model.
+Currently, the data integration with Tablestore only supports the TimeSeries model.
 Therefore, the following steps focus on the TimeSeries model for data integration.

 :::